Log Splitter Troubleshooting (Start Here)

 • Brand + model (or a link to the exact listing)

-• Gas engine model (if known)
+• Engine model (if known)

 • Symptom: wont start, starts then dies, slow ram, weak splitting, leaks, etc.